Principled Identification of Structural Dynamic Models: Identification Schemes

-Note $A_\ast^\prime \Sigma A_\ast = I_n$ by construction, since $(\Lambda_w C \Lambda_w)^{-1/2}$ is the symmetric inverse square-root of $\Lambda_w C \Lambda_w$.
+Note $A_\ast^\prime \Sigma_{\varepsilon\varepsilon} A_\ast = I_n$ by construction, since $(\Lambda_w C_{\varepsilon\varepsilon} \Lambda_w)^{-1/2}$ is the symmetric inverse square-root of $\Lambda_w C_{\varepsilon\varepsilon} \Lambda_w$.

-The weighted maximum correlation criterion allows the researcher to tilt identification toward more reliable or the most policy‐relevant shocks by assigning variable‐specific weights $w_i>0$ in the objective $\tilde\rho(A)=\sum_i w_i\,\operatorname{corr}(u_i,\varepsilon_i)$.
+The weighted maximum correlation criterion allows the researcher to tilt the baseline rotation toward more reliable or the most policy-relevant shocks by assigning variable-specific weights $w_i>0$ in the objective $\rho_w(A)=\sum_i w_i\operatorname{corr}(u_i,\varepsilon_i)$.
 In practice, one may downweight dimensions believed to suffer greater measurement error (e.g., set $w_i$ proportional to a reliability metric such as $1/\sigma_i$, where $\sigma^2_i=\operatorname{var}(\varepsilon_i)$), or upweight variables whose shocks are of primary interest.
 The resulting solution is order- and scale-invariant but concentrates correlation where the signal is stronger or where the research question warrants greater emphasis.